 - Sleep in air-conditioned rooms or put mosquito screens on windows and doors.

 - If you do not have any screens, use a mosquito net for your bed.

-Bringing pets to Hong Kong is regulated by the AFCD (the Agriculture, Fisheries and Conservation Department).
-Keep in mind that failure to abide by the rules of this department can lead to refusal of entry or to quarantine for your pets in Hong Kong at your own cost and risk.
+The procedures of moving to Hong Kong with pets are regulated by the Agriculture, Fisheries and Conservation Department (AFCD).
+Keep in mind that failure to abide by the rules of this department can lead to refusal of entry or to quarantine of your pets in Hong Kong at your own cost and risk.